Retro-Jon/TAB/README.md

 # How to run:
 	Import the project into Godot.
-	You can run from the editor or export it for desired platform.
+	You can run from the editor or export it for your desired platform.

 # Writing adventures:
 	Adventures are written using the language TabScript.